GeoCode: Interpretable Shape Programs: Method

-\textbf{Construction of shape elements.} In most cases, we model a shape element using curves.
-In other cases, we use mesh primitives such as a sphere or a plane that we modify to our needs.
-A curve-based shape element is built out of two curves: a one-dimensional curve $\mathbf{c}_{\tt 1}$, which describes a path in the 3D space, and a two-dimensional curve $\mathbf{c}_{\tt 2}$, which describes the profile of the shape.
-The profile $\mathbf{c}_{\tt 2}$ is extruded along the path that $\mathbf{c}_{\tt 1}$ defines, a process that creates the shape element's 3D mesh.
+\textbf{Triplets.} Guided by that notion, we modeled shape elements using \textit{triplets}.
+A triplet is a subgraph comprised of three nodes.
+Firstly, two curves: an open curve $C_{\tt 1}$, which describes a path in the 3D space, and a planar, closed curve $C_{\tt 2}$, which describes the profile of the shape.
+Secondly, a style node receives the curve and the profile curve as inputs.
+In the simplest form of the style node, the profile curve $C_{\tt 2}$ is extruded along the curve $C_{\tt 1}$, and creates the 3D mesh.

-Controlling the appearance of the shape element is done by setting the scale of the profile $\mathbf{c}_{\tt 2}$ at each point along the curve $\mathbf{c}_{\tt 1}$.
-An example of this process is presented in the second step in \cref{fig:program_inside_look}.
-Another way to alter the appearance of a shape element is to change the profile $\mathbf{c}_{\tt 2}$ itself.
-Examples of such edits are changing the roundness of the seat of a chair (\cref{fig:teaser}) or interpolating the body of a vase between the circle and square profiles (\cref{fig:interpolate}).
+Within the style node, additional control on the appearance of the final 3D mesh is achieved by setting the scale of the profile $C_{\tt 2}$ at each point along the curve $C_{\tt 1}$.
+A triplet and its links are demonstrated in \Cref{fig:triplets} where a leg of a chair is generated using only three nodes.
+Such a leg design may be controlled by 4 continuous parameters: 1) the length of the leg; 2) leg bottom thickness; 3) leg serrations; 4) the shape of the profile curve $C_{\tt 2}$ (\eg interpolate it from a square to a circle).
+In our add-on design, we make use of curve editor nodes to make the process of adding more styles more intuitive.
+How a leg triplet might be used within a program is demonstrated in step { \ding{193}} in \Cref{fig:program_inside_look}.

+We note that on some occasions it makes sense to use mesh primitives such as a sphere or a plane.
+We use this, for example for the vase's lid handle (see top middle vase in \Cref{fig:gallery}).
+We can also deform primitives using parameterized mathematical expressions that are applied per vertex.